 More Cozy Twilight Traditions

-Using a plain massage oil or even vegetable oil, gently rub your neck and shoulders in small circular motions using your fingertips, if possible have someone to do it for you.
+Using a plain massage oil or even vegetable oil, gently rub your neck and shoulders in small circular motions using your fingertips.
+If possible, have someone do it for you.

 Sew easy to sleep the night away!
-Make a dream pillow using dried hops flowers (a natural sedative, its odor is strong and fragrant) as the filler, place in a muslin bag.
+Make a dream pillow using dried hops flowers (a natural sedative whose odor is strong and fragrant) as the filler and place it in a muslin bag.
 See directions for making a dream pillow.

-The number one cause for not getting enough sleep is *stress and worrying.
+The number one cause of not getting enough sleep is stress and worrying.
 Leave your work at work and sleep on your problems.
-When your mind and body is well rested it is easier to deal with things.
-And when you completely release all of the days tensions it allows your mind to seek solutions effortlessly throughout the night.
-The old adage "Things always look better in the morning” becomes true after some much needed Zzzzzz's.
+When your mind and body are well rested, it is easier to deal with things.
+And when you completely release all of the day’s tensions, it allows your mind to seek solutions effortlessly throughout the night.
+The old adage “things always look better in the morning” becomes true after some much-needed Zzzzz’s.